tashi-ono/libre_libro_client/planning/project-worksheet.md

 - A user can add library locations on a map to add to the database.
 - A user can search on a map for nearby libraries they can visit.
-- A user can click on a pin which would populate the name of the library below the map
+- A user can click on a pin which would show information about the library in a pop-up window
 - A user can make comments on a specific library for the public to read.
-- A user can click on the listed library and upload a photo of the library with the current date so other users know what books are available.
+- A user can click on the listed library and upload a photo of the library.

 PostMVP